buildkite/terraform-provider-buildkite/docs/resources/pipeline.md

 - `provider_settings` (Attributes) Control settings depending on the VCS provider used in `repository`. (see [below for nested schema](#nestedatt--provider_settings))
 - `skip_intermediate_builds` (Boolean) Whether to skip queued builds if a new commit is pushed to a matching branch.
 - `skip_intermediate_builds_branch_filter` (String) Filter the `skip_intermediate_builds` setting based on this branch condition.
+- `slug` (String) A custom identifier for the pipeline.
+If provided, this slug will be used as the pipeline's URL path instead of automatically converting the pipeline name.
+If not provided, the slug will be [derived](https://buildkite.com/docs/apis/graphql/cookbooks/pipelines#create-a-pipeline-deriving-a-pipeline-slug-from-the-pipelines-name) from the pipeline `name`.
 - `steps` (String) The YAML steps to configure for the pipeline.
 Can also accept the `steps` attribute from the [`buildkite_signed_pipeline_steps`](/docs/data-sources/signed_pipeline_steps) data source to enable a signed pipeline.
 Defaults to `buildkite-agent pipeline upload`.
 - `tags` (Set of String) Tags to attribute to the pipeline.
 Useful for searching by in the UI.